 You will NEVER have all the answers (or you’d be the only human on the planet) but you can come to a knowing of exactly what to do if you start by admitting you don’t know what to do.

 Listen closely to the English part of the lyrics.
 Let the medicine of the song move through you and get your body moving.
 We do similar embodied resilience practices in the Picking Up the Pieces 13 Moon Program as well.
-You can get on the waiting list here.
+You can join if the doors are open or get on the waiting list here.

 - Want to dive right in and get some support?
 Head over here.

 FOLLOW ME ON SPOTIFY – MUSIC FOR THESE CRAZY TIMES: